PoliticalGraveyard.com

 Fitzpatrick, Jerry — of Wichita, Sedgwick County, Kan.
 Democrat.
 Delegate to Democratic National Convention from Kansas, 1912 (member, Committee on Permanent Organization).
 Burial location unknown.

 Fitzpatrick, John (1844-1919) — of New Orleans, Orleans Parish, La.
-Born in 1844.
+Born May 1, 1844.
 Democrat.
-Delegate to Democratic National Convention from Louisiana, 1884; mayor of New Orleans, La., 1892-96.
-In 1894, a suit was brought in an attempt to impeach and remove him from office based on a long list of malfeasance and corruption charges; a trial was held, and the mayor was acquitted on all charges.
-Died in 1919 (age about 75 years).
+Delegate to Democratic National Convention from Louisiana, 1880, 1884; mayor of New Orleans, La., 1892-96.
+In 1894, a suit was brought in an attempt to impeach and remove him from office based on a long list of malfeasance and corruption charges; a trial was held, and he was acquitted on all charges.
+Died April 8, 1919 (age 74 years, 342 days).
 Burial location unknown.

 Fitzpatrick, John — of Illinois.
 Farmer-Labor candidate for U.S. Senator from Illinois, 1920.
 Burial location unknown.

 Fitzpatrick, John E. — of Englewood, Arapahoe County, Colo.
 Republican.
 Alternate delegate to Republican National Convention from Colorado, 1936.
-Presumed deceased.
 Burial location unknown.

 Fitzpatrick, John F. (1898-1979) — of South River, Middlesex County, N.J.
 Born in South River, Middlesex County, N.J., July 5, 1898.
 Athletic coach; mayor of South River, N.J., 1937, 1953; board member, Central Jersey Savings Bank; board member, St. Peters Medical Center, New Brunswick.
 Died October 20, 1979 (age 81 years, 107 days).
 Interment at Holy Cross Cemetery, East Brunswick, N.J.